OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ```

 ### Properties

+**Version:** the version of the step package metadata schema and convention structure this package conforms to.

 **Type:** step packages contain steps, and deployment targets.
 The type field indicates which type of entity the metadata is describing.